Thermal Stability Of Charged Rotating Quantum Black Holes: Stability Against gaussian Fluctuations

 \subsection{Saddle Point Approximation}

 The equilibrium configuration of black hole is given by the saddle point $\bar{A},\bar{Q},\bar{J}$ in the three dimensional space of integration over area, charge and angular momentum.
-This configuration is identified with with an {\it isolated} horizon, as already mentioned.
 The idea now is to examine the grand canonical partition function for fluctuations $a=(A-\bar{A}), q=(Q-\bar{Q}),j=(J-\bar{J})$ around the saddle point, in order to determine the stability of the equilibrium isolated horizon under Hawking radiation.
-We restrict our attention to Gaussian fluctuations.
+We restrict our attention to Gaussian fluctuations, as per common practice in equilibrium statistical mechanics, with the motivation towards extremizing the free energy for the most probable configuration.
 Taylor expanding eqn (\ref{pfresult}) about the saddle point, yields

 where $M(\bar{A},\bar{Q},\bar{J})$ is the mass of equilibrium isolated horizon.
-Here $ M_{AQ} \equiv \partial^2 M/\partial A \partial Q \vert_{(\bar{A},\bar{Q},\bar{J})}$ etc.
+Here $ M_{AQ} \equiv \frac{\partial^2 M}{\partial A \partial Q} \vert_{(\bar{A},\bar{Q},\bar{J})}$ etc.

-Observe that all observables of Loop Quantum Gravity used here are self-adjoint operators over the boundary Hilbert space, and hence their eigenvalues are real.
+We assume just like in Loop Quantum Gravity, observables used here are self-adjoint operators over the boundary Hilbert space, and hence their eigenvalues are real \cite{rov}.
 It suffices therefore to restrict integrations over the spectra of these operators to the real axes.

 Now, in the Saddle point approximation the coefficients of terms linear in $a~,~q~,~j$ vanish by definition of the saddle point.
 These imply that, at saddle point